bahner/pws-booking/README.md

 Schema changes
 ---
-`id` is PersonId from NIf.
+`id` is PersonId from NIF.
 This requires the current `AUTO INCREMENT` setting for id to be removed.
-The other id, `userid` is set to `phonemobile` with a fallback to `id`.
-This requires te current `userid`-limit to be raised from 8 to 16.
-Ref. https://en.wikipedia.org/wiki/Telephone_numbering_plan
+The other id, `userid` is set to a mangled 8-char max version of `phonemobile` with a fallback to `id`.

 Update the tables as follows: